Child, Youth, and Family Services Plan

-The Department of Human Services (DHS) Office of Children, Youth and Families is the state agency, located in the state capitol of Harrisburg, PA that is responsible to lead, plan, direct, and coordinate statewide children’s programs.
-These programs include social services provided directly by County Children and Youth Agencies and the agency's Bureau of Juvenile Justice Services through the youth development centers and youth forestry camps.
-The Office of Children Youth and Families is responsible for the development of the State’s Child and Family Services Plan.
+The Department of Human Services' Office of Children, Youth, and Families is the state agency responsible for leading, planning, directing, and coordinating statewide children’s programs.
+These programs include social services provided by county children and youth agencies and the agency's Bureau of Juvenile Justice Services through youth development centers and youth forestry camps.
+The Office of Children Youth and Families is responsible for the development of the state Child and Family Services Plan.

-Funding for child welfare services through Title IV-B Part 1 funds for child welfare services are distributed to all 67 County Children and Youth Agencies based on the number of children served in each county.
-The county agencies fund child welfare services that are within the state-specified guidelines.
-The state guidelines direct the county agencies to use these funds for in-home services, (excluding child protective services and general protective services), community-based and institutional services (excluding secure facilities) that are not funded with Temporary Assistance to Needy Families (TANF), Medicaid or Title IV-E funds.
+Funding for child welfare services through Title IV-B Part 1 is distributed to county child and youth agencies in each of the state's 67 counties.
+Those county agencies then fund the services that are within the state-specified guidelines.
+Eligible services include in-home services (excluding child protective services and general protective services), community-based and institutional services (excluding secure facilities) that are not funded with Temporary Assistance to Needy Families (TANF), Medicaid or Title IV-E funds.

 Pennsylvania's Child Family Services Review

 The federal Adoption and Safe Families Act of 1997 led to the development of specific outcomes to be used to measure state performance in achieving national goals of safety, permanency and well-being for children and families served by the child welfare and juvenile justice systems.
 The Child and Family Services Review monitors conformity with the requirements of Titles IV-E and IV-B of the Social Security Act.
 The ultimate goal of the review is to improve outcomes for children and families by improving practice.
 The Department of Human Services, through the Office of Children, Youth and Families, engaged in Pennsylvania’s third federal review beginning in 2017.
 Pennsylvania previously participated in the Child and Family Services Review in 2002 and 2008.
 Pennsylvania is using the review process to further advance initiatives designed to improve safety, permanency and well-being outcomes for children and families.

 The review process consists of three phases: